gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 summary: Upcoming and previous events
 ---

-# Evidence Act Workshops
+# Evaluation and Evidence Training Series
+This training series is a continuing partnership between the Office of Management and Budget’s Evidence Team (OMB) and OES.
+All trainings will be held via webinar on Zoom for Government.
 These workshops are for Federal Executive Branch employees only.
 Register online for upcoming workshops and see resources from past workshops at the <a href="https://community.max.gov/x/yrHGe">MAX.gov site.</a>

+## Upcoming Federal Workshops
+### Evaluation 101
+An introduction to evaluation as a research method: what it is, what questions it can answer, and how it can help agencies better understand their programs, policies, and operations.
+- October 5, 2020 from 3:00 to 4:30 pm (virtual)
+- January 19, 2021 from 9:00 to 10:30 am (virtual)

+### Understanding Null Results
+Discuss and dispel misconceptions about evaluations that show no evidence of impact or provide evidence of no impact, and highlight uses for null results.
+- November 2, 2020 - time TBD

+### Evidence and Strategic Planning (Hosted by OMB Evidence Team)
+Concrete strategies and approaches that agencies can use to maximize the benefit of evidence use in strategic planning.
+- November 18, 2020 from 3:00 to 4:30 pm

+### Introduction to Quasi-Experimental Designs
+Introduction to impact evaluation designs, other than randomized controlled trials, to understand program impacts.
+- December 8, 2020 from 10:00 am to 12:00 pm

+### Using Evidence to Inform Agency Priorities (Hosted by OMB Evidence Team)
+Highlight ways that agencies can use evidence to inform agency priorities, both mission and operational.
+- January 27, 2021 from 3:00 to 4:30 pm

 ## Past Federal Workshops